orne-dev/java-i18n/src/site/markdown/strings.md

 The library provides classes for internationalized strings, compatibles with Java Beans model.
-The core interface, `I18nString` provides methods to obtain the string in any language.
+The core interface, `I18nString` provides methods to obtain the string current user locale or in an specified locale.

 Beans that contain potentially internationalized strings can use the interface as property type: